KhilarJitendra/web-vitals/WebVitals.md

 FID ≈ INP but only for the **first** interaction.
 That’s why Google replaced it with INP for better accuracy.

+Think of it like this:
+FID = “How fast did the site respond the first time I touched it?”
+INP = “How fast does the site respond every time I touch it?”

+That’s why Google replaced FID with INP (as of March 2024).
+INP is more realistic and user-focused.

 ---

 ### 2. First Contentful Paint (FCP)

 **What it measures:**
 How long it takes for the **first visible content** (text/image) to appear.

+Example (E-commerce Site)
+For your app (abc.com):

+When the header, logo, or loading spinner first appears → that’s your FCP.
+The large hero banner might come later — that’s part of LCP.
+So FCP happens before LCP.

 **Good score:** `FCP ≤ 1.8s`